hawley-jeffrey-bah/payment-accuracy/website/pages/programs/treasury-internal-revenue-service-refundable-premium-assista-3c3ccaa3.md

       result of this approach is enhanced targeting of resources to areas in which errors are most likely to occur.
     Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
+  - Action_Taken: Completed
-    Completion_Date: FY2025
+    Completion_Date: FY2024 Q4
-    Description_Action_Taken: The IRS will continue to hold the annual Dependent Database (DDb) meetings with stakeholders in Taxpayer Services, Small Business & Self Employed, and Information Technology divisions, to review and adjust the value of prior-year compliance filters for audit selection of returns claiming the Premium Tax Credit (PTC).
-Based on analysis of prior-year data, the IRS refines the IRS filters to better prioritize returns with higher likelihoods of errors;
-      this helps prevent improper payments by intervening earlier in the process.
-      As mentioned, throughout the IRS's history of refundable tax credit management, the primary root causes of refundable tax credit-related improper payments is reliance on taxpayer self-certification of an accurate return and the lack of a pre-approval process.
-Because taxpayers are not required to prove their eligibility for RTCs upfront, errors (both unintentional and intentional) can occur.
-Improved compliance filters can catch these issues after returns are filed but before payments are issued, helping to reduce improper payments.
-The primary result of this approach is enhanced targeting of resources to areas in which errors are most likely to occur.
-By helping taxpayers file accurate returns upfront, quickly fixing errors that delay refunds and ensuring taxpayers claim the credits and deductions for which they are eligible, the IRS will correct payment accuracy issues without substantially increasing the burden on taxpayers and the IRS.
+    Description_Action_Taken: The IRS leveraged data-sharing agreements with the Department of Health and Human Services (HHS), Centers for Medicare and Medicaid Services (CMS) to access critical information that aids in validating eligibility for the Premium Tax Credit (PTC).
+This data-sharing involves the exchange of key data points, such as income thresholds and enrollment in a qualified health plan.
+With this information, the IRS can more accurately assess whether taxpayers meet the eligibility requirements for the PTC.
+Cross Enterprise Sharing allows the IRS to detect discrepancies in taxpayer filings, such as the taxpayer not being in a qualified health plan and prevent improper payments during the return processing stage.
+An additional root cause of improper payments of refundable tax credits (RTCs), in addition to data needed does not exist and inability to access data, is taxpayer misreporting or misunderstanding of eligibility requirements.
+Given that RTCs rely heavily on taxpayer self-reported information, taxpayers may inaccurately claim the Premium Tax Credit due to misunderstanding income limits or dependency.
+By leveraging third-party data sources from CMS, the IRS can verify key elements of returns.
+This is especially important given the lack of a pre-approval process for these credits.
-    Mitigation_Strategy: app4_1
+    Mitigation_Strategy: atp5_1
   Confidence_Level: 95% to <100%
   End_Date: 12/2021
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false